 What is the definition of “possession of drug paraphernalia?”

 In Florida, possession of drug paraphernalia is defined as having any materials or tools that are used to put drugs in the body of a person tools that are used to package drugs of distribution.
 Additionally, drug paraphernalia also includes equipment that is used in the production or manufacturing of drugs.
 Common types of drug paraphernalia include needles, scales, pipes, bongs, spoons, syringes, and plastic bags/jars used to store drugs.
+Understanding these complexities can be challenging, which is why consulting with a Tampa drug possession attorney can be crucial for anyone facing such charges.

 After a person is charged with possession of drug paraphernalia by a law enforcement officer, an intake attorney with the State Attorney’s Office will then decide if the items are indeed considered paraphernalia.
 If the state’s attorney believes that the items are in fact paraphernalia, formal charges will be filed.
 The prosecutor in Tampa or St. Petersburg, Florida will then have to prove beyond a reasonable doubt that the accused individual either had the possession of drug paraphernalia in their hand, hidden in their clothing, on their body; or that the drug paraphernalia was in close proximity to the person and that he or she had control over it.